jessegall / inertia-static-props

 StaticProp

-during the initial page load - Evaluates these props once and sends them to the client
+during the initial page load - Evaluates these props and sends them to the client

 - Caches them in the frontend (browser)

-- On subsequent requests, these props are omitted from the server response
+- On subsequent requests, these props will NOT be resolved on the server and are removed from the response.

 This results in smaller payloads and reduced server processing time for subsequent requests.